darius/cant/guide.md

 has terms like `{empty}` and `{extension n s}`.
 This example shows pattern-matching on terms, in a style like ML or Haskell code.

+Why have this 'term' type, when Lisp could already represent the same structures by lists and symbols?
+Because our lists expose a rich interface (the collections protocol above); I want this kind of richness only where it's meaningful.
+You can of course trivially get the arguments of a term as a list.

 The variation `(foo .bar baz)`, with a `.` starting the first argument, means `(call foo {.bar baz})`: that is, with `.bar` as the *term tag* instead of as an argument to a tuple.
 Think of `{.bar baz}`